AndyWright360/Milestone-Project-1/README.md

 </details>

-- The content will go into detail of the Hotels location and provide information of the local activities and transportation on offer.
+- The content will go into detail of the hotel's location and provide information of the local activities and transportation on offer.
 This will provide potential customers with ideas to help plan their itinerary.

 - A list of the hotel amenities will be displayed with accompanying icons to further reinforce the features.